 German and EU environmental laws are democratically legitimized and therefore enjoy widespread acceptance by the general population and commercial enterprises.
 Violating these regulations not only involves a large financial risk but is also a risk to a company's reputation.

 In some of our production countries, far-reaching environmental legislation is often either lacking or compliance with legislation is not sufficiently demanded and monitored (such as in China).

 Even when we, as the contracting authority, cannot be held directly liable in these countries, we bear responsibility for our supply chain and we would be exposed to a high risks to our reputation if our suppliers violated national regulations in the countries of production.
 An example of this is the Detox Campaign of the environmental organization Greenpeace

 »We cannot afford to violate applicable regulations.
 We often go far beyond legal requirements when it comes to environmental protection and social responsibility.«

-For us at VAUDE, it is a matter of course that we comply with environmental laws and regulations.
-At our Tettnang-Obereisenbach headquarters, this is reviewed annually in the EMAS and "ISO 14001" certification process.
+For us at VAUDE, noncompliance with environmental laws and regulations is out of the question.
+At the company headquarters in Tettnang, compliance is reviewed annually by the EMAS and ISO 14001 certification process.
 These audits ensure our legal compliance.

 From these sources we obtain current information on legislative changes or amendments to other rules.
 This also includes information about legal requirements in our production countries.
 In labor law issues, we work with a law firm that specializes in employment law.